-Study Purpose: to test for the effects of a fatty acid supplement in human heath.
-Recruiting: Healthy* males and females ages 30-80 for up to 12 weeks. *No smoking, substance abuse, pregnancy or breast feeding, history of diabetes, cholesterol medications, any chronic...
+Study Purpose: to test for the effects of a fish oil supplement in human heath.
+Recruiting: Healthy* males and females ages 30-80 for up to 12 weeks. *No smoking, substance abuse, pregnancy or breast feeding, history of diabetes, cholesterol medications, or allergies...

 Study Purpose: The purpose of this research study is to determine if eating eggs during breastfeeding will improve nutrient content of milk and infant cognition.
 Recruiting: Healthy lactating women at 12-15 weeks postpartum What participants will do: You and your...

 May 4, 2018 – The purpose of this study is to identify genetic and dietary factors that affect the risk for non-alcoholic fatty liver disease.

 December 1, 2017 – The purpose of this study is to determine which biomarkers in the blood most accurately reflect choline status.
 Choline is an important nutrient in human diet.
 Eligible participants will be compensated.